MumenJarrah/CloudLabs/lab7.md

 as expected, being able to look at where packets go can help us identify the problems.
 There are several different ways to do packet sniffing:

-- Running tcpdumpon containers.
-We have already installed tcpdump on each container.
+- Running `tcpdump` on containers.
+We have already installed `tcpdump` on each container.
 To sniff the packets going through a particular interface, we just need to find out the interface name, and then do the following (assume that the interface name is eth0):
   ```